IQSS/dataverse.harvard.edu/doc/globus/download.md

 With long-running downloads of large files, the [Activity](https://app.globus.org/activity) tab of the Globus Web App can be used to monitor the progress of the transfers.

-Please keep in mind the experimental and _work in progress_ nature of both the Globus integration support in Dataverse and the third party Globus app.
+Please keep in mind the experimental and _work in progress_ nature of both the Globus integration support in Dataverse and the Borealis Globus app.
 Please report to us any problems you may encounter in the process.